Blog Archives

 A beeng cha of Laotian dark tea from my friend Kevin Gascoyne at Camellia Sinensis Tea House.

-The standard size for a beeng cha (like the one pictured above, which I’ll be sampling and writing about soon) is 357 grams, although they can be found in smaller sizes as well.
+The standard size for a beeng cha (like the one pictured above, which I wrote more about) is 357 grams, although they can be found in smaller sizes as well.
 I’ve found several suppliers for 100g beeng chas lately, which is a more affordable alternative for someone new to dark teas or someone sampling a new variety.

 Tuo chas, on the other hand, are available in a wide variety of sizes usually centered around 80-120g.
 Mini tuo chas have become quite common.
 Each is a single serving of tea, roughly 5g.